Keep in Touch

 August 2023

-Seacology made a supplemental grant to augment the ecotourism, which reduces pressure on extractive livelihoods like fishing and mangrove cutting.
+Seacology made a supplemental grant to support ecotourism, which reduces pressure on extractive livelihoods like fishing and mangrove cutting.
 The community will connect tourist cottages to electrical grid, buy an electric rickshaw for guests, and drill a new well, so they don’t have to buy water.
 They will continue to plant and maintain mangroves and will promote a ban on single-use plastics.

 Read more